I’ve found the best laptop deals in the Amazon Spring Sale 2025

 Asus Chromebook plus CX34: Was £399.99, now £249.99, Amazon.co.uk

-I picked this Asus laptop as the best Chromebook in my review thanks to its lengthy battery life and speedy processing.
-I found this model paired a sleek minimalist design with sensible specifications, it’s specced to match a decent entry-level Windows laptop with an Intel Core i3 processor backed up by 8GB of RAM.
-But if that wasn’t enticing enough, there’s currently nearly 40 per cent off at Amazon.
+Here’s an almost 40 per cent saving on the best Chromebook I’ve tested.
+The Asus Chromebook plus CX34 appears in my round-up of the best laptops thanks to its lengthy battery life, decent everyday performance and affordable price.
+It’s specced to match an entry-level Windows laptop with an Intel Core i3 processor backed up by 8GB of RAM.
+Right now it’s down to £249 at Amazon.

 When is the Amazon Spring Deal Days sale in 2025?